junxit/us-congress-bills-115/metadata.md

 - 2017-11-13 — Placed on the Union Calendar, Calendar No. 301.
 - 2017-11-13 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 115-407.
 - 2017-11-13 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 115-407.
+- 2017-11-14 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.